< back to Blog home

 If you don’t set and track KPIs—with the ultimate goal of improving them—it’s like navigating without a map.
 You don’t know where you’ve been, so you don’t know where to go.

-Overall sales is, for obvious reasons, one of the most useful metrics for restaurants.
-There are a few ways to track your revenue performance.
+Overall sales are some one of the most useful metrics for restaurants.
+There are a few ways to track your revenue performance using BinWise Pro’s SmartView report with integrations to your bar POS system or beverage inventory software.

 Gross Profit